10 Things to do in Granada, Spain (+ map): Best places to visit

 • Currency: euro

-• Official language: the official language in Granada is Spanish.
+• Official language: The official language in Granada is Spanish.
 You can’t fully rely on English here (especially where there are more locals than tourists or if you stay in a smaller guesthouse).
 However, the locals are friendly and will make an effort to communicate with you, even if they don’t speak English.

 • Prices: Granada is one of the cheapest major cities in Andalusia.